scscofield/Tarkins-Revenge/wiki/lumberjack/README.md

 ## Features
 - Compiles information useful for discovering the exploitation of some key systems by end users.
-- Logs information to files on the server to plain text files, in csv format, for ease of use with spreadsheets, etc.
+- Logs information to plain files on the server, in csv format, for ease of use with spreadsheets, etc.
 - Settings are configurable in bin/conf/config.lua

 ## Settings
+- **LumberjackTips:** Value of 0 will disable.
+Tip values <= this amount will be logged.
-- LumberjackTips: Value of 0 will disable.
+- **LumberjackBazaar:** Value of 0 will disable.
 Sales values <= this amount will be logged.
-- LumberjackBazaar: Value of 0 will disable.
+- **LumberjackVendor:** Value of 0 will disable.
 Sales values <= this amount will be logged.
-- LumberjackVendor: Value of 0 will disable.
-Sales values <= this amount will be logged.
+- **LumberjackTradedCredits:** Value of 0 will disable.
+Trade values <= this amount will be logged.
-- LumberjackDeleted: 0 Disables logging of deleted characters.
+- **LumberjackDeleted:** 0 Disables logging of deleted characters.
-- LumberjackTXT: 0 Disables logging to text files.
+- **LumberjackTXT:** 0 Disables logging to text files.
-- LumberjackSQL: 0 Disables logging to an exteral database.
+- **LumberjackSQL:** 0 Disables logging to an exteral database.

 ## Text Log Usage
 The following files are generated in bin/log/lumberjack/